draklaw/logo.js/README.md

 # logo.js

-logo.js is a small web application that allow to edit SVG imaged with various widgets.
+logo.js is a small web application that allow to edit SVG images with various widgets.
 You can try a live demo [here](http://draklaw.github.io/logo.js).
-Samples files can be found in the samples directory.
+Sample files can be downloaded from the samples directory.

 ## How to use